CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 To simulate a container registry image with vulnerabilities, we will use ACR tasks commands and sample image:

-1. Type **Container registries** in the search box located on the top of the **Azure Portal** page and click on it, or click [here](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.ContainerRegistry%2Fregistries).
+1. Search for **Container registries** in the search box located on the top of the **Azure Portal** page and click on it, or click [here](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.ContainerRegistry%2Fregistries).

 2. Copy the name or your container registry, for example: *asclabcrktfvrxcne4kki*